CodeGenixU/Enigma-Reloaded/README.md

 ## Configuration Rules

-When creating or editing your `configure.json` file, follow these rules for correct operation:
+When creating or editing your `configure.json` file or a nested dictionary, follow these rules for correct operation:

 1. **Characters List**
    - Must be a list of unique characters (no duplicates).